ultrawebb/UnknownTerritoryExhibition2014/GallerySetupProcedure.md

 1. Turn on computer (make sure logged in as DMDAdmin)
 2. Turn on projector with remote
 3. Open TSPS - this will engage Kinect - there's a calibration image on the desktop.
 It's stored as a TIFF file.
-To calibrate - there's some tricks to this, but it's not a huge thing if it's totally primed.
-I will fill this info in later.
+To calibrate - Open TSPS from the dock.
+In the source tab, make sure Kinect is selected.
+Navigate to the sensing tab, and to background.
+Select capture background, making sure no people or objects are inside the rectangle.
 Open Bowler_Trails app - should automatically run to the projector.
 Contingency: if app doesn't work, open Bowler_Trails in Processing and run using "Present" in the Sketch dropdown menu.
 Note: make sure mirroring is in.
 If not, it's in the System Preferences > Displays > Arrangement > check Mirror Displays
-4. Turn on switches for el-wire (2 of them)
+4. Turn on switches for el-wire (2 of them).
+If possible, turn on flashing LED bowler hat on the white wall to the right.
+Switch is on the inside.
 5. Turn on projector with remote